 The flavors of this soup mimic the flavors of Panera’s Squash Soup.
 The cinnamon and nutmeg give this naturally sweetened soup depth, while the curry powder adds a rich and distinctive flavor to this squash soup.
 The apple cider adds just the right amount of sweetness and pairs beautifully with the butternut squash.

 Ingredients for Butternut Squash Soup

-- Butternut Squash–peeled and cut into 1 inch chunks.
-For demonstration on how to cut butternut squash, check out this tutorial.
+- Butternut Squash–peeled and cut into 1-inch chunks.
+For a demonstration on how to cut butternut squash, check out this tutorial.
 Pro-Tip: It is often about the same price to buy pre-cut butternut squash and saves a lot of time when preparing butternut squash soup.

 - Garlic–fresh or jarred minced garlic both work in this squash soup.